 - The funding agency may be contacted to participate in the planning of the investigation and the investigation process, if appropriate. - The Coroner may need to contacted, if an unexpected death has occurred (as per Memorandum of Understanding, 2006).
-A number of agencies including the coroner, police and MHO may concurrently investigate the unexpected death.
+A number of agencies including the coroner, police/RCMP and the MHO may concurrently investigate the unexpected death.
 Each agency must fulfill their independent statutory duties. - All incidents that have the potential to be of a criminal nature must be referred to the police/law enforcement agency.
-The police/RCMP investigate allegations of criminal conduct \theft, fraud etc) under the Criminal Code of Canada and may conduct a concurrent investigation regarding an unexpected death or suspected abuse of a person in care. - Other agencies, such as the designated agency under the Adult Guardianship Act, staff of the Office of the Public Guardian and Trustee, may require notification and/or a request to assist in the investigation. - Facility staff and persons in care (or representatives) may also need to be notified of an investigation depending on the nature of the allegation.
-This will be determined on a case by case basis.
-If notification is deemed necessary and appropriate, the MHO is responsible for ensuring that persons in care (or representatives) who are affected by an investigation are informed that an investigation is taking place.
+The police/RCMP investigate allegations of criminal conduct, theft, fraud etc.) under the Criminal Code of Canada and may conduct a concurrent investigation regarding an unexpected death or suspected abuse of a person in care.